Vote YES - To Repeal Radical Rezoning!!! Drop-Off Ballot by April 7th

 Storage Units: Huge multi-story storage facilities (Wadsworth & 14th) that provide zero "livability" for residents but do take up prime land.

 Question: How does approving more gas stations, car washes, and storage units encourage "walkability"?
 You can't claim "sustainability" while allowing more auto-centric businesses and facilities.
 Effectively killing the mature tree canopy that cools our city and provides numerous health benefits to our community.
+"Special Use" permits are freely issued and granted by the Director and city as long as the request meets an "outdated checklist" that hasn't even been addressed in the new zoning.